Why Dont payload nodes Contain Distributions Directly

 Clear Semantic Distinction

-• Data compound (/ns/monsters/_data-flow/): "The abstract dataset associated with the monster data concept"
+• Data compound (/ns/monsters/_payload/): "The abstract dataset associated with the monster data concept"

 • Data compound layers: the current, next and historical versions of the dataset